 An unhappy fact about start-ups is that too many of them fail in their first year – not because their business idea isn’t viable but because they simply run out of money.

-That’s why, when you choose Braant as your accounting partner, we’ll keep a close eye on your accounting needs and cash flow, and also help you explore all your funding and investment possibilities.
+That’s why, when you choose Braant as your accounting partner, who are expert accountants for start-ups, we’ll keep a close eye on your accounting needs and cash flow, and also help you explore all your funding and investment possibilities.
 We’ll ensure you’re properly registered with HMRC and Companies House with the right legal structure for your business.
 We can also provide an interim finance director or chief finance officer to help you through the critical early weeks and months of your start-up.